joeydtaylor/electrician/README.md

 		return users, nil
 	}

-	// 5️⃣ Create a Plug that connects the HTTP Adapter to the pipeline. plug := builder.NewPlug[Users](
+	// Create a Plug that uses the HTTP Adapter and Sensor. plug := builder.NewPlug[Users](
 		ctx,
 		builder.PlugWithAdapter[Users](httpAdapter),
 		builder.PlugWithSensor[Users](sensor),
 	)

-	// 6️⃣ Create a Generator that pulls data from the Plug. generator := builder.NewGenerator[Users](
+	// Create a Generator that pulls data from the Plug and attaches the Sensor and Circuit Breaker. generator := builder.NewGenerator[Users](
 		ctx,
 		builder.GeneratorWithPlug[Users](plug),